 SNA techniques can predict links that yet do not exist between pairs of nodes in a network.

-Social Network Analysis to the Rescue! ...and Software Engineering?
+...and Software Engineering?

 - Evidence that the topological features of dependency graphs can reveal interesting properties of the software system under analysis. - Nonetheless, SNA techniques has not yet greatly exploited in the Software Engineering community.